ibleaman/JPPC/auditions.md

 # Can you sing with us?

-If you can learn a vocal line, enjoy singing in harmony with others, read music or learn from a recording, and follow a conductor, you're welcome to audition for the Chorus.
+If you enjoy singing in harmony with others, and can learn a vocal line, read music or learn from a recording, and follow a conductor, you're welcome to audition for the Chorus.

 You don't need to know Yiddish.
 Lyrics are translated into English, so that everyone can understand the songs and sing with expression.
 MP3 recordings are provided to help you learn the music and the correct Yiddish pronunciation.
 Most of us learn the language "on the job" and sound like native speakers by concert time – at least while we're singing!